About the name Barrington

 He was enormously impressed by the country his party traversed – the grassy flats along the Karuah River, the “fine sheep hills” around Stroud, the open country of the Vale of Gloucester “like a gentleman’s park”, and the rivers that he encountered.

 Robert Dawson held the local aborigines in extremely high regard, especially Wool Bill who he described variously as a companion, a friend and a faithful squire.
-About 4pm on the hot afternoon of 17 November 1826 he stood with Wool Bill near a river and “approached it with eager curiosity and found a noble and rapid stream” that he later named the Barrington River.
-Its source was high in the plateau that later became called Barrington Tops.
+About 4pm on the hot afternoon of 17 November 1826 he stood with Wool Bill near a river and “approached it with eager curiosity and found a noble and rapid stream”.
+Dawson named it the Barrington River and its source was high in the plateau that later became called Barrington Tops.

 The name was in honour of Robert Dawson’s previous employer: Sir William Keppel Barrington, the 6th Viscount Barrington (6 Oct 1793 to 9 Feb 1867).
 Sir William was a politician (being Conservative Member of Parliament for Berkshire 1837-57) and a businessman (Chairman of the Great Western Railway 1856-57).